Scholar Rescue Fund

-The Institute of International Education Scholar Rescue Fund (IIE-SRF) provides fellowships for established scholars whose lives and work are threatened in their home countries.
+The Institute of International Education Scholar Rescue Fund (IIE-SRF) arranges, funds, and supports fellowships for threatened and displaced scholars at partnering higher education institutions worldwide, including inside their home regions.
 These fellowships permit professors, researchers and other senior academics to find temporary refuge at host universities and colleges anywhere in the world, enabling them to pursue their academic work.
 In some cases, conditions may improve, but if the scholar is unable to return home, the scholar may use the fellowship period to identify a longer-term opportunity.

 History

 The Institute of International Education has helped rescue threatened scholars since its inception in 1919, demonstrating a commitment to protecting academic freedom.
 In the 1930s, IIE was instrumental in founding the Emergency Committee in Aid of Displaced Foreign Scholars, led by Edward R. Murrow.
 The program assisted scholars who were barred from teaching, persecuted and threatened with imprisonment by the Nazis.
-Over 300 scholars were rescued, some of whom became Nobel Laureates and many whose work and ideas helped shape the post-war world.
-It is the only organization that professors throughout the world can turn to for assistance.
+Over 300 scholars were received aid, some of whom became Nobel Laureates and many whose work and ideas helped shape the post-war world.

-Other major activities undertaken throughout the Institute's history, before the formal establishment of IIE-SRF in 2002, include: The Russian Student Fund (1920-1949), Rescue of Scholars from Fascist Italy (1922-1924), Rescue of Scholars from the Spanish Civil War (1936-1939), Committee on Awards for Chinese Students (1942-1945), Emergency Program to Aid Hungarian University Students (in cooperation with World University Service) (1956-1958), The South African Education Program (1979-2001), Rescue of Burmese Refugees (1990-1992), Asia-Help (1998-2000), and Balkan-Help (1999-2000).
+Other major activities undertaken throughout the Institute's history, before the formal establishment of IIE-SRF in 2002, include: The Russian Student Fund (1920-1949), Rescue of Scholars from Fascist Italy (1922-1924), Rescue of Scholars from the Spanish Civil War (1936-1939), Committee on Awards for Chinese Students (1942-1945), Emergency Program to Aid Hungarian University Students (in cooperation with World University Service) (1956-1958), The South African Education Program (1979-1992), Rescue of Burmese Refugees (1990-1992), and Emergency Higher Education Load Programs (HELP) (1998-2000).

 Scholar Rescue Fund launch

 IIE-SRF was founded and endowed in 2002, when IIE's trustees committed to making scholar rescue a permanent part of its work.
-As of 2016, IIE-SRF has provided over 1,290 awards with the collaboration of over 650 institutions from over 55 different countries.
+As of 2023, IIE-SRF has provided over 1,700 awards with the collaboration of over 480 institutions from 55 different countries.
 The IIE-SRF Fellowships have no geographic limits on awards, on the disciplines, or fields supported.
 Fellowships may be awarded to scholars from any country and/or institutions.

-As of 2017, IIE-SRF has hosted more than 750 scholars from the Middle East and North Africa (70.6%), Sub-Saharan Africa (11.1%), Europe and Eurasia (9.0%), Central, East, and South Asia (7.7%), and Latin American and the Caribbean (1.3%).
+Regional Initiatives

+Afghanistan

+In response to the disruptions to higher education caused by the 2021 Taliban offensive, IIE launched its Afghanistan Crisis Response that included IIE-SRF and other programs to assist impacted scholars and students.
+As of September 2023, IIE-SRF has made emergency awards to 56 scholars from Afghanistan.